How Often to Post Shorts

 Frequency becomes realistic when assembling a draft doesn’t take half a day.
 In Shorts, winners make versions: two starts, two endings, two lengths — and keep the best.
 If drafts assemble quickly (voiceover, subtitles, music, background), you can post more often without feeling stuck in endless editing and find a formula that holds attention faster.

 Consistency is easier when production takes minutes.
-In the AdShorts AI Telegram bot you can assemble a video fast (script, voiceover, subtitles, music, background) and publish a series on schedule — so you collect stats faster and know what to improve.
+In AdShorts AI Studio you can assemble a video fast (script, voiceover, subtitles, music, background) and publish a series on schedule — so you collect stats faster and know what to improve.